nus-cs2103-AY2021S1/ip/README.md

-# Duke project - Individual project for CS2103
+# duke.Duke project - Individual project for CS2103

-This is a project for a todo-list named Duke.
+This is a project for a todo-list named duke.Duke.

 ## How to use
-Duke supports several commands:
+duke.Duke supports several commands:
 1. `list`
 This will list all the things to be done.
 2. `done <number>`